elicia4/linux_notes/tools/lvm.md

     df -h;
     ls -l /mnt/extra/web

 The `important_file.txt` should be there.

-Play around with in on a test system before you put it in production.
+Play around with LVM on a test system before you put it in production.